RMITLibrary/easy_cite/markdown/ieee.md

 ##### Additional resources

-Download the IEEE referencing guide (DOCX, 74.8 KB, 14 pages) from the IEEE Author Center:
+Download the IEEE referencing guide (PDF, 685 KB, 43 pages) from the IEEE Author Center:

-<a href="https://journals.ieeeauthorcenter.ieee.org/create-your-ieee-journal-article/create-the-text-of-your-article/ieee-editorial-style-manual/" target="_blank">Referencing guides for printing list</a> (opens in a new tab).
+<a href="http://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/IEEE_Reference_Guide.pdf" target="_blank">Referencing guides for printing list</a> (opens in a new tab).

 ###### end-subtype-content